-As a measure of student academic achievement, all graduates at the baccalaureate and master's levels are required to take the ETS Major Field test.
+As a measure of student academic achievement, all graduates at the baccalaureate and master's levels are required to a standardized test.
 The University uses this test to measure and improve curricula as well as to measure how well we are doing compared to other institutions.
 Although there is no minimum score required, the outcomes are important to the University as a comparison against the national average.
-The results of the ETS scores will be used to determine which students qualify for special honors.
+The results will be used to determine which students qualify for special honors.
 Students will receive medallions before our graduation ceremonies based on their scores.
 The honors are determined as follows: